The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 These direct buses cover the 424 km distance in an average of 8 h 47 m but if you time it right, some buses will get you there in just 8 h 15 m .

 The slowest buses will take 9 h 20 m and usually involve a change or two along the way, but you might be able to save a few pennies if you’re on a budget.

 |Coach companies||Flixbus, BlaBlaCar, Locomore, Eurolines Germany, Deinbus, BlaBlaCar Bus, Infobus or Eurolines France|

-Coaches from Berlin to Frankfurt am Main cover the 262 miles (423 km) long route taking on average 8 h 15 min with our travel partners like Flixbus, BlaBlaCar, Locomore, Eurolines Germany, Deinbus, BlaBlaCar Bus, Infobus or Eurolines France.
+Coaches from Berlin to Frankfurt am Main cover the 262 miles (423 km) long journey taking on average 8 h 15 min with our travel partners like Flixbus, BlaBlaCar, Locomore, Eurolines Germany, Deinbus, BlaBlaCar Bus, Infobus or Eurolines France.
 There are direct coach services available.
-While the average ticket price for this journey costs around £16, you can find the cheapest coach ticket for as low as £13.
+You can get the cheapest coach tickets for this journey for as low as £13, but the average price of coach tickets is £18.
 Travellers depart most frequently from Berlin Hbf and arrive in Frankfurt am Main, Hbf.

 You can travel by coach between Berlin and Frankfurt am Main with FlixBus for as low as £13.
 When you search for timetables and tickets, Omio will show you the best trip.